The Australasian New Car Assessment Program (ANCAP) is Australasia's leading independent vehicle safety advocate.

-ANCAP is supported by the Australian and New Zealand motoring clubs, Australian Federal, State and Territory governments, the New Zealand government, the Victorian Transport Accident Commission, NRMA Insurance and the FIA Foundation.
+ANCAP is supported by all Australian and New Zealand motoring clubs, the Australian Government, the New Zealand Government, Australian state and territory governments, the Victorian Transport Accident Commission, NRMA Insurance and the FIA Foundation.

 ANCAP buys and tests cars that are available to Australian and New Zealand consumers.
 Car manufacturers can examine the test cars before and after tests, and view the tests and results.

-ANCAP uses a range of internationally recognised crash tests, undertaken by specialist laboratories.
+ANCAP uses a range of internationally recognised crash tests, undertaken by independent specialist laboratories.

 Frontal offset test